vmoreira-dev/Horizon/README.md

 ![Horizon — Task Board UI](./public/assets/horizon.webp)

-A clean task board for tracking work without distraction
+A task board designed to disappear while in use

 ---